You’ve worked too hard to build wealth to watch it disappear. You want to preserve it for generations, but without spoiling your heirs.

-The Rockefeller Method is a comprehensive family wealth strategy inspired by the systems used by John D. Rockefeller.
+The Rockefeller Method is a comprehensive legacy planning method inspired by the systems used by John D. Rockefeller.
 These are the same systems that have sustained one of America’s wealthiest families for over six generations.

 Rather than distributing assets directly to heirs, the Rockefeller Method creates a family financial ecosystem.